 Sec.
 5. Upon payment of a lump sum or installments in an amount and payment schedule specified by the Directors, any person recommended by the Board of Directors may be elected a Patron Member.
 Patron Members shall be entitled to Life Membership and shall receive all publications of the Society issued subsequent to election.

 Sec.
 6. Honorary membership is conferred by the Society in recognition of distinguished service to mammalogy.
-Honorary Members shall be elected by a majority vote of the Members in attendance at an annual stated meeting upon the recommendation of the Board of Directors.
+Honorary Members shall be elected by a majority of the Members voting upon the recommendation of the Board of Directors.
 Such recommendation by the Directors shall require a minimum of 75% support of those Directors voting.
 Honorary Members shall be exempt from dues and shall be entitled to Life Membership and shall receive all publications of the Society issued subsequent to election.

 ARTICLE III.
 OFFICERS AND ELECTIONS

 Sec.
-1. Elective Officers of the Society shall be a President, President-Elect, Vice President, Recording Secretary, Secretary–Treasurer, Publications Director, and Program Director.
-These, together with the Chair of the Trustees, the Past Presidents, and 18 Directors-at-large, shall constitute the Board of Directors.
+1. Officers of the Society shall be a President, President-Elect, Vice President, Recording Secretary, Secretary-Treasurer, Publications Director, and Program Director, and Communications Director.
+These, together with the Chair of the Trustees, the Past Presidents, Ombudsperson Director, and 18 Directors-at-Large, shall constitute the Board of Directors.
+Past Presidents elected prior to 01/01/2025 shall maintain lifetime voting privileges on the Board of Directors.
+For Past Presidents elected as President-Elect after 01/01/2025, only the 6 most recent Past Presidents shall be voting members of the Board of Directors; all other prior Past Presidents shall remain on the Board of Directors as non-voting members.

 Sec.
 2. The President-Elect, Vice President, and Recording Secretary shall be elected for 2-year terms.
 At the end of that term, the President-Elect shall become the President, and shall serve for an additional 2-year term.
-The Vice President and Recording Secretary may continue to serve in these offices for additional terms or may be nominated and elected to serve in other offices.
+The Vice President and Recording Secretary may continue to serve in these offices for additional terms if nominated and elected, or may be nominated and elected to serve in other offices.
 Persons who have served as President may not be re-elected to the position of President-Elect.
-Directors-at-large shall be elected for 3-year terms and may be re-elected.
-Six Directors-at-large shall be elected each year.
+Directors-at-Large shall be elected for 3-year terms and may be re-elected.
+Six Directors-at-Large shall be elected each year.

 Sec.
 3. Incumbents shall continue to serve until their successors qualify, which shall be the close of the stated annual meeting unless otherwise designated by the Board of Directors.
-The President, President-Elect, Vice President, or Recording Secretary can be removed for just cause as determined below.
+Officers can be removed for just cause as determined below.
 Should the President be removed, the remainder of the term shall be completed by the President-Elect, who will then also serve the elected term.
-Should either the President-Elect or Vice President be removed, the office shall remain vacant until filled at the next annual meeting by the process detailed in Sec.
+Should either the President-Elect or Vice President be removed, the office shall remain vacant until filled by the process detailed in Sec.
 4, with the duties appertaining thereunto assumed by the remaining officer(s) as assigned by the President.
 Should a Recording Secretary be removed, an interim officer shall be elected by the Board to serve until the next annual meeting, at which time a Recording Secretary shall be elected by the process detailed in Sec.
-4. In any case involving removal of a President-Elect, Vice President, or Recording Secretary, a new officer is elected to serve out the remainder of a vacated term so that the terms of these officer positions will continue to coincide in future years.
+4. In any case involving removal of Officers, a new officer is elected to serve out the remainder of a vacated term so that the terms of these officer positions will continue to coincide in future years.
 Officers elected to complete a term following a removal from one of these positions are eligible for re-election to serve a full term.
 Just cause for removal of these officers may be determined by either:

 a.
 A vote of no confidence by a majority of the Board, or

 b.
-A petition indicating no confidence that is signed by 20% or more of the Members present at an annual stated meeting.
+A petition indicating no confidence that is signed by 10% or more of the Members presented to the President or, if the President is the subject of the petition, to the President-Elect.
 Such a petition shall require the Board to submit the question of confidence electronically to the membership for a vote.
 Passage shall require a majority of those Members voting.

 Sec.
-4. In elections of President-Elect, Vice President, and Recording–Secretary, a majority of members present at the annual meeting shall elect.
+4. In elections of the President-Elect, Vice President, and Recording Secretary, the candidates receiving the greatest number of votes shall be elected.
 In cases of multiple candidates, a clear majority of one-half plus one of the votes cast shall elect.
 In the absence of a clear majority, a second ballot shall determine the election of one of the two nominees receiving the greatest number of votes on the original ballot.

 Sec.
-5. In annual elections of Directors-at-large, each Member may vote for five of the Members nominated as candidates in an initial round of nominations.
+5. In annual elections of Directors-at-Large, each Member may vote for five of the Members nominated as candidates in an initial round of nominations.
 The five nominees receiving the greatest total number of votes shall be declared elected.
 In addition to the election of these five Directors, an additional Director shall be elected from student nominees.
 To be eligible for nomination as a student, the Member must be enrolled or accepted for enrollment in a college or university in the Fall Term following the meeting at which the election is taking place.
-Directors elected from the pool of student nominees are eligible to complete their full term regardless of continued student status, and may be re-nominated for a student Director position as long as they retain student status.
+Directors elected from the pool of student nominees may be re-nominated for a student Director position as long as they retain student status, and are eligible to complete their full term regardless of continued student status.

 Sec.
-6. The Secretary–Treasurer, Publications Director, and Program Director shall be elected by the Board of Directors.
-The elections of Secretary–Treasurer, Publications Director, and Program Director shall be for an anticipated 6-year term, with annual reconfirmation by the Board and re-appointment possible by mutual consent of the incumbent Officer and the Board.
-Performance by these Officers shall be reviewed at each annual stated meeting, with re-appointment anticipated for the specified term unless prior notice has been received of unwillingness to continue to serve, or for just cause.
-Just cause may be determined by either:
+6. The Secretary–Treasurer, Publications Director, Program Director, and Communications Director shall be elected by the Board of Directors.
+These positions shall be for an anticipated 6-year term, with annual confirmation by the Board and re-election possible by mutual consent of the incumbent Officer and the Board.
+Performance by these Officers shall be reviewed annually, with re-election anticipated for the specified term unless prior notice has been received of unwillingness to continue to serve, or for just cause.
+Just cause for removal of these officers may be determined by either:

 a) A vote of no confidence by a majority of the Board, or

-b) A petition indicating no confidence that is signed by 20% or more of the Members present at an annual stated meeting.
+b) A petition indicating no confidence that is signed by 10% or more of the Members presented to the President.
 Such a petition shall require the Board to submit the question of confidence electronically to the membership for a vote.
 Passage shall require a majority of those Members voting.

 Sec.
 7. No Member may hold two offices concurrently.
-Past Presidents may serve as Recording Secretary, Secretary–Treasurer, Publications Director, Program Director, or Chair of the Trustees, but will not be entitled to more than one vote.
+Past Presidents may serve as Recording Secretary, Secretary-Treasurer, Publications Director, Program Director, Communications Director, Ombudsperson Director, or Chair of the Trustees (see Article X), but will not be entitled to more than one vote.

 Sec.
 9. Only the President is empowered to speak for the Society, and shall preside over the Board of Directors and at the Members’ sessions of the Society.
-It shall be the President’s responsibility to appoint chairs of all committees and approve all committee members.
+It shall be the President’s responsibility to appoint committees chairs and committee members, with the exception of those prescribed by the Bylaws.
 The President may organize, charge, and discharge ad hoc committees as needed in the conduct of affairs of the Society.

 Sec.
 10. The President-Elect shall serve in the absence of the President.